-Some studies show that certain patients with mild to moderate osteoarthritis who take the supplements may have pain relief at a similar level to patients who take non-steroidal anti-inflammatory drugs (NSAIDs).1 One study on knee and hip osteoarthritis showed a "moderate benefit" of taking glucosamine and chondroitin sulfate supplements.
+Some studies show that certain patients with mild to moderate osteoarthritis who take the supplements may have pain relief at a similar level to patients who take NSAIDs: Non-Steroidal Anti-Inflammatory Drugs.
+1 Arthritis Foundation.
+"Alternative therapies: glucosamine and chondroitin sulfate."
+2004.
+One study on knee and hip osteoarthritis showed a "moderate benefit" of taking glucosamine and chondroitin sulfate supplements.

 The studies mentioned above generally showed that if no pain relief occurred after taking glucosamine and chondroitin sulfate for two months, there was little chance of improvement if the patient took the supplements for a longer duration.
 However, a standard duration of treatment and expected course of improvement for glucosamine and chondroitin sulfate have not yet been determined.

 Further Research on Glucosamine and Chondroitin Sulfate Supplements